simonw/openai-to-sqlite/README.md

 See [Semantic search answers: Q&A against documentation with GPT3 + OpenAI embeddings](https://simonwillison.net/2023/Jan/13/semantic-search-answers/) for background on this project.

+For a tutorial on using this for related content, see [Storing and serving related documents with openai-to-sqlite and embeddings](https://til.simonwillison.net/llms/openai-embeddings-related-content).

 ## Installation

 Install this tool using `pip`: